mozilla/fxa-auth-server/docs/api.md

 ## POST /session/destroy 🔒

-Destroys a currently active session.
+Destroys this session.

-___Parameters___

-none

 ___Headers___

-The request must include a Hawk header that authenticates the request (including payload) using a `sessionToken` received from `/session/auth/finish`.
+The request must include a Hawk header that authenticates the request using a `sessionToken` received from `/session/auth/finish`.

 ### Request
 ```sh